Forward-Nexus/fwdai-pro/CONTRIBUTING.md

 1. Fork the repo
 2. Create a feature branch: `git checkout -b feature/your-feature`
 3. Make your changes
-4. Run linter and tests: `npm run lint && npm run test`
+4. Run linter and tests: `pnpm run lint && pnpm run test`
-5. Test locally (run `npm run dev` if touching installer)
+5. Test locally (run `pnpm run dev` if touching installer)
 6. Commit with clear messages: `feat: add X` or `fix: resolve Y`
 7. Push and open a PR
 8. Describe what, why, and how in PR description